Javadyakuza/TIP3-Docs/Docs/QuickStart/BasicProjectSetup.md

 # Setup of TIP-3 Contracts in a Project

-This guide will walk you through the process of setting up a project with TIP3 contracts and integrating it with a multiwallet example.
+This guide will walk you through the process of setting up a project with TIP-3 contracts.

 ## Prerequisites
 First, make sure you have the nodeJs and npm installed on your machine.